 Coastal Mississippi promotes itself as “The Secret Coast.”
-Our first foray into the area was a standout experience jam-packed with Biloxi activities with the Beau Rivage Resort & Casino, a AAA Four-Diamond property, serving as our stylish home base.
+Our first foray into the area was a standout experience jam-packed with Biloxi activities with the Beau Rivage Resort & Casino, an MGM Resorts International Four-Diamond property, serving as our stylish home base.

 Getting to this gulf-side getaway was easy.
-The resort’s air charter program offers 684 flights from 90 cities.
-Each year, charters carry 85,000 passengers to the property’s 1,740 guest rooms and suites (and massive casino) .
+The resort’s air charter program then offered 684 flights from 90 cities.
+Each year, charters had been carrying 85,000 passengers to the property’s 1,740 guest rooms and suites (and massive casino) .

 While the casino is a big draw, we found much more to do than gaming at this beachfront locale.

 Our spacious, 21st-floor room overlooked an expansive pool that extended out over the Mississippi Sound from the resort’s second-floor deck.
-Our view of a seemingly endless flotilla of cargo ships, barges, sports watercraft and fishing vessels was captivating.
+Our captivating view showcased a seemingly endless flotilla of yachts, barges, sports watercraft and fishing vessels.
 The pool’s rental cabanas, Romanesque décor and tropical landscaping create an oasis that pulses with warm-weather fun.

 Gambling, shows, massages and more

 The big deal here is the 85,000-square-foot casino, a huge drawing card (pun intended).
-It includes Mississippi’s first sportsbook, opened in 2018 as the state’s first foray into legalized sports betting.
-That was followed in summer 2019 with the TAP Book, Bar and Bistreaux, including more than 100 televisions and a massive video wall promoting high-energy sports entertainment and dining.
-There are also a 16-table poker room, high-limit salon and non-smoking area.
+It includes Mississippi’s first sports book, opened in 2018 as the state’s first foray into legalized sports betting.
+BETMGM Book Bar & Grill features more than 100 televisions and a massive video wall promoting high-energy sports entertainment and dining.
+There are also a 16-table poker room, high-limit spa and salon, and non-smoking area.

-The resort routinely books notable live entertainment in its 1,800-seat Beau Rivage Theatre.
-Expect shows featuring performers like Chris Tucker, Tony Bennett and American Idol winner, Scotty McCreery.
+The resort routinely books notable live entertainment in its 1,800-seat Beau Rivage Theatre and shows have featured performers such as Chris Tucker, Tony Bennett and American Idol winner, Scotty McCreery.

-Among the nine dining options are the elegant, high-end steakhouse BR Prime; Pan-Asian restaurant, Jia; and classic Italian, Stalla.
-The resort’s high-quality Sunday champagne brunch buffet offers more than 200 hot and cold specialties and tantalizing desserts.
+The nine dining options include the elegant, high-end steakhouse BR Prime; Pan-Asian restaurant, Jia; and classic Italian, Stalla.
+The resort’s high-quality Sunday champagne brunch buffet offers more than 200 hot-and-cold specialties and tantalizing desserts.
 It’s here where we were introduced to massive, fresh Biloxi shrimp.

 Filling your plate may feel decadent—well, actually it is—but you’re on vacation.